 - The apparent quantum efficiency of PSII decreased with rising PPFD, which did not exceed 22% of the maximum theoretical rate at PPFD >1,500 µmol/m2/s considered the average radiant intensity under full sunlight at mid-latitude.

-- With no supplemental irrigation, quantum efficiency at tasseling was reduced up to 27% compared with critical stage and full-season irrigation.
-Grain yield was also reduced by 23.1% under no irrigation.
+- Under rainfed conditions, quantum efficiency at tasseling was reduced up to 27% compared with critical stage and full-season irrigation.
+Grain yield was also reduced by 23% under no irrigation.

 - Non-photochemical quenching components ΦNPQ and ΦNO responded as expected for well-regulated genotypes.